About

 Fractional-order stochastic partial differential equations

-One area that we have been working on extensively is efficient numerical methods for fractional-order stochastic partial differential equations.
-These are needed both for metric graph models and non-Gaussian models, but also for flexible Gaussian random fields on manifolds and Euclidean domains.
+One area that we have been working on extensively is the development of efficient numerical methods for fractional-order stochastic partial differential equations.
+These numerical methods are necessary for both metric graph models and non-Gaussian models, and for flexible Gaussian random fields on manifolds and Euclidean domains.
 This research is being published in both numerical analysis journals and statistics journals.
-In a recent paper, we proposed an approach that is compatible in the R-INLA and inlabru R packages, and thus facilitates using the method in a wide range of Bayesian hierarchical models.
-This approach has been implemented in the rSPDE package which is continuously being extended with new models and methods.
+In a recent publication, we proposed an approach that is compatible with the R-INLA and inlabru R packages, and consequently facilitates using the method in a wide range of Bayesian hierarchical models.
+This approach has been implemented in the R package rSPDE which is continuously being extended with new models and methods.

 Statistical theory for random fields

-Besides the research on flexible models and numerical methods for spatial and spatio-temporal data, we are also working on the statistical theory for random fields in general.
-Two recent examples of this the development of necessary and sufficient conditions for asymptotic optimality of kriging prediction under model misspecification and general theory for equivalence of measures of Gaussian random fields with fractional-order covariance operators.
+Besides the research on flexible models and efficient numerical methods for spatial and spatio-temporal data, we are also working on the statistical theory for random fields in general.
+Recent developments of this line of resaerch are (i) necessary and sufficient conditions for asymptotic optimality of kriging prediction under model misspecification (ii) general theory for equivalence of measures of Gaussian random fields with fractional-order covariance operators, and (iii) theory for spatial self-confounding in spatial regression models.

 Applications

-In parallell with the theoretical research, the group works on applications in a wide range of areas, ranging from brain imaging to environmental sciences.
+In parallel with the theoretical research, the group works applications covering a broad spectrum, from brain imaging to environmental sciences.
 These applications are in many cases deciding the direction of the theoretical developments, and the students in the group are typically developing methods with a specific application in mind.